Syndecan: Metabolic regulation and body composition

-The Drosophila homologue dSdc and human SDC4 have been implicated in energy homeostasis.
+The Drosophila syndecan homologue (dSdc) and human syndecan-4 have been implicated in energy homeostasis.

 Multiple Myeloma

-Syndecan1 is upregulated in multiple myeloma.
-High levels of shed syndecan1 in a patient's serum typically is correlated with poor prognosis.

 Syndecan 1 is the most studied of all the syndecans in cancer research.
-Many studies have shown that syndecan 1 plays an important role in cancer progression, and also can be used as cancer biomarker.
-For example, syndecan 1 expression is higher in the bone marrow of the patients suffering from the multiple myeloma [9].
-In one published study, the cells expressing the soluble syndecan 1 ectodomain promoted the growth and metastasis of B-lymphoid tumors more extensively than cells bearing surface syndecan 1 or lacking syndecan 1 expression [16].
-Similarly, syndecan 1 expression has been linked with low differentiation in squamous cell carcinoma of the head and neck [15].
+Many studies have shown that syndecan 1 plays an important role in cancer progression, such that it may be used as a biomarker for certain cancer types.
+High levels of syndecan 1 have been reported in the bone marrow of the patients with multiple myeloma, and high syndecan-1 serum concentrations have been associated with poor disease prognosis.

-Syndecan 1 also has been linked with cancer progression by mediating the effects of growth factors in the cells.
-For example, syndecan 1 expression is increased in ductal breast carcinomas and is associated with factors of angiogenesis and lymphangiogenesis [5].
-Studies from patients suffering from endometrial cancer have shown that these patients have increased syndecan 1 expression, and also that expression of this protein positively regulates the endometrial hyperplasia that can progress to endometrial cancer [6].
+Syndecan 1 also has been associated with cancer progression given its modulatory effects in growth factors signaling.
+For instance, syndecan 1 expression is increased in ductal breast carcinomas and is associated with factors of angiogenesis and lymphangiogenesis.
+Studies from patients suffering from endometrial cancer have shown that these patients have increased syndecan 1 expression, and also that expression of this protein positively regulates the endometrial hyperplasia that can progress to endometrial cancer.